skvrd/RoboND-Final/writeup.md

 This network can perform tracking of a target person (hero) in the simulation.

 ## Fully Convolutional Network (FCN)
-FCN consists of 3 parts:
+FCN consists of 2 parts connected with 1x1 Convolution:
 1. Encoder
 2. Decoder